dereuromark/cakephp-tools/docs/Helper/Format.md

 echo $this->Format->icon('translate', ['title' => 'Translate this']);
 ```

+Note: For forward compatibility you can also use 'iconHelper' => true` config to directly forward any old helper call to the new one.
+This can be useful for the ones inside plugins you do not control.

 ### yesNo()

 Displays yes/no symbol for e.g. boolean values as more user friendly representation.